Ingeniator/checkr/README.md

 Gate 4: Language & Encoding
 ✅ These validators are chained and enforced in order.

-2. Artifact Validators
+2. Artifact Validators (TODO: Later)

 Used to validate full artifact objects (e.g., plugins, Python scripts, prompts) Can include:
 SAST/static analysis
 Schema validation
 Sanity checks or dry runs
-✅ These are triggered from external services (like Trustbox) via REST calls.
+✅ These are triggered from external services via REST calls.

 🔄 Key Differences from Generic Task Runners
-Each validator is strictly typed and registered via a known base class (BaseValidator, DatasetGate, etc.)
+Each validator is strictly typed and registered via a known base class (BaseValidator, etc.)
 Validators are not arbitrary tasks — they follow strict lifecycle and interface contracts Execution is observable and can be extended or audited easily

+✅ Quality of gates are described in ./validators/README.md

 🛠️ Checkr – REST API Design